-Recently I’ve become more and more infatuated with Storybook style homes.
-As y’all know, I love historic styles, and I’ve designed a few American historic style homes.
-But, during my recent trip to England, I was totally inspired by the charm of rural cottages, medieval buildings, castles, cathedrals and country estates.
-The Storybook Style that swept the US in the 1920’s and 30’s conjures up all of medieval Europe, and mixes the quaint, quirky, whimsy and magic together.
+Recently I’ve become more and more in love with Storybook style homes.
+As y’all know, I love historic styles, and I’ve designed and built a few American historic style homes for clients.
+But, during a recent trip to England, I was totally re-inspired by the charm of rural cottages, medieval buildings, castles, cathedrals and country estates.
+The Storybook Style that swept the US in the 1920’s and 30’s conjures up all of these, and mixes the quaint, quirky, whimsy and magic together.
 Also called Fairytale, Disneyesque, Hansel & Gretel, the style is an eclectic mix of Medieval fortifications, french farmhouses, English peasant cottages and even middle eastern temples.
 So much of my favorite things!

 Defining Concepts of Storybook Style Homes

 - Types: Rural, Vernacular, Castle, Spanish Colonial, English Tudor, French Normandy, German